 Unless you lived in a pineapple underneath a rock in the sea or spent the year sequestered from internet, radio and your fellow man, Young M.A has been unavoidable.
 “OOOUUU” became the kind of phenomenon where it followed you into social gatherings—parties, clubs, lounges; she was simply everywhere.
 If the song wasn’t playing at a function, someone was bound to make a Headphanie joke.
 If you missed the music video there was no escaping the plethora of memes and viral clips.
 If you somehow missed the original, you were bound to hear a remix—from Queens to Compton famous rappers flocked to the beat like surfers rushing to catch an enormous wave.

 “OOOUUU” was like a Kanye rumor the way it swiftly spread across the country.
 “OOOUUU,” like “Hot Nigga,” has the quality of a mixtape record with just the right amount of tricks to make it a big single.
-Tricks are what Young Guru terms the part of a song that’s meant to hook the audience that’s outside of the chorus.
-What is rapped and how it’s rapped attracts attention from listeners, where they can’t help but recite.
-Bobby Shmurda’s, “Mitch caught a body bout a week agooo,” is a very impressive trick.
-Every time the song plays people are guaranteed to recite that part and even throw a hat.
-The brash Brooklyn spitter has various tricks on “OOOUUU,” the most obvious being the “ooouu” that she says throughout the song.
-Even when the song isn’t playing, I’ve heard countless, spontaneous “ooouus” from people since the song’s rise in popularity.
-Of course, the best trick of all is,”You call her Stephanie?
+Tricks are what hook the audience outside of the chorus.
+Bobby Shmurda’s “Mitch caught a body bout a week agooo” is a very impressive trick.
+Every time the song plays, people are guaranteed to recite that part and even throw a hat.
+The brash Brooklyn spitter has various tricks on “OOOUUU,” the most obvious being the “ooouu” that she repeats throughout the song.
+Even when the song isn’t playing, I’ve heard countless, spontaneous “ooouus.”
+Of course, the best trick of all is, ”You call her Stephanie?
 I call her Headphanie.”
-A perfect trick, arguably the best I heard all year.
+A perfect trick, arguably the best I've heard all year.

 I can’t think of any song by an independent artist that felt more like a blanket covering the entire music industry the way that “OOOUUU” did.
 It's amazing that a young woman was able to reach No. 19 on Billboard's Hot 100 and No. 5 on the Hot R&B/Hip-Hop Songs chart without any major label backing.
 Young M.A has worked rigorously to reach this point in her career, and has proven to be a locomotive that has no intentions of stopping at “OOOUUU.”